radiocosmology/padloper/README.md

 To install Flask, run the following command:
 ```
+pip install -Iv Flask==2.0.1
-pip install Flask python-dotenv
+pip install -Iv python-dotenv==0.19.0
 ```
-This will install `Flask` and `python-dotenv`, which will read the `.flaskenv` file in the flask-interface folder to configure the Flask server.
+This will install `Flask` version 2.0.1 and `python-dotenv` version 0.19.0 (see the TODOs, updating these will make Flask not work), which will read the `.flaskenv` file in the flask-interface folder to configure the Flask server.

+## Setting up React

+In `web-interface`, run `npm install` to install all dependencies.
+However, `react-scripts` must be set to version `4.0.3` (see the TODOs).

 ## More Setup